yeehaw114/COP4521-Project/README.md

 [![NPM](https://skillicons.dev/icons?i=npm)](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)
 [![Docker](https://skillicons.dev/icons?i=docker)](https://docs.docker.com/engine/install/)

-WSL is recommended as well.
+If you're on Windows, WSL is a dependency of Docker so that must be downloaded.

 ## Getting Started
 You want to ensure the backend is running before starting up the frontend to avoid network errors.